lucashaley/UnityTeaching/WorkshopUnits/01_Assets.md

 And choose **Reset**.

 > If your cube disappears, it's probably just out of the Scene window frame.
-Double-click on the Cube in the Heirarchy to focus on it again.
+Double-click on the Cube in the Hierarchy to focus on it again.

 2. Now we can edit the values, and move/rotate/scale the Cube as needed.